-In this paper, we proposed an embodied visual tracking training framework by integrating visual foundation models and offline reinforcement learning.
-Such a framework stands out as the most efficient method for training an embodied tracking agent (minimum time and computing power cost).
-Our framework consists of four main components: 1) a data acquisition pipeline can generate multi-level imperfect state-based expert policy to automatically collect diverse trajectories in an augmentable virtual environment.
-2) a text-conditioned semantic mask, provided as a target-aware spatial-temporal representation.
-3) a recurrent policy network to filter the noise in the masks and output temporal consistent action for tracking.
-4) an offline reinforcement learning method is adopted to train the policy network with collected offline data.
-Within this framework, we trained a robust embodied visual tracking policy within an hour on a consumer-level GPU, e.g., Nvidia RTX 3090.

-We evaluate our framework on a set of high-fidelity virtual environments that simulate diverse and challenging situations, such as distraction, occlusion, and reflection.
+In this paper, we propose an efficient training framework for embodied visual tracking, by integrating visual foundation models and offline reinforcement learning.
+This framework stands out as an efficient method for training a visual policy.
+Our framework consists of four main components: 1) A data acquisition pipeline can generate multi-level imperfect state-based expert policy to automatically collect diverse trajectories in an augmentable virtual environment.
+2) A text-conditioned segmentation mask, provided as an abstracted representation of the target and obstacles.
+3) A recurrent policy network to filter the noise in the masks and output temporal consistent actions for tracking.
+4) An offline reinforcement learning algorithm trains the policy network with the collected data.
+Within this framework, we train a robust tracking policy within an hour on a consumer-level GPU, e.g., Nvidia RTX 3090.
+We evaluate our tracker on a set of high-fidelity virtual environments that simulate diverse and challenging situations, such as active distraction, occlusion, and reflection.
 The results show that our framework achieves superior performance in terms of accuracy, robustness, and generalization.
-We also validate the sim2real transferability on real-world videos by observing the output actions.
+We also validate the sim2real transferability by deploying our method in a real-world robot.

-Our main contributions are in three-folds: 1) We propose a framework to incorporate the visual foundation models and offline reinforcement learning method with a set of practical techniques, such as text-conditioned semantic mask, re-targeting mechanism, and recurrent policy, to efficiently build a robust embodied visual tracking agent.
-2) We introduce a data acquisition method with multi-level policy perturbation and collect an offline dataset for embodied visual tracking.
-3) We evaluate the proposed method in various high-fidelity environments, showing that it significantly outperforms the off-the-shelf methods.
+Our main contributions are in threefolds: 1) We propose a framework that incorporates the visual foundation models and offline reinforcement learning with practical techniques, such as text-conditioned segmentation mask, re-targeting mechanism, and recurrent policy, to efficiently build a robust embodied visual tracking agent.
+2) We introduce a data acquisition method with multi-level policy perturbation and collect an offline dataset for offline RL.
+3) We evaluate the proposed method in both virtual and real environments, showing its significant improvements in robustness and generalization.